digidem/mapeo-server/HACKING.md

-# Hacking on mapeo-mobile-server
+# Hacking on mapeo-server

-Some notes for anyone working on or with mapeo-mobile-server.
+Some notes for anyone working on or with mapeo-server.

 ## Vector & Raster Tiles